 One eye disease we all need to look out for is age-related macular degeneration because it can eventually cause total blindness.
 I wrote a post about it here.
 You should also check for cataracts and glaucoma, which are common as we age.

-Some medical insurance plans don’t include vision care.
-You may want to buy a vision insurance plan to cover your yearly eye exams and any problems that may arise.
+Some medical insurance plans, including Medicare, don’t include vision care.
+If yours doesn’t make sure to buy a vision insurance plan to cover your yearly eye exams and any problems that may arise.
 If you’ve avoided the eye doctor because your vision is sharp, you still need a yearly checkup for potential eye diseases before they become a problem.
 I bought a VSP individual vision plan and wrote a blog post about it with more details here.

 You’ve probably seen commercials on TV about dry eye syndrome.
 It’s a common condition for menopausal women and can cause your eyes to become inflamed, red, and sensitive to light.
-Did you know you can treat it with a natural eyelid product that doesn’t contain ingredients like hypochlorous acid?
+There are all sorts of products you can use to treat it including one that doesn’t contain ingredients like hypochlorous acid?
 Cliradex is a plant-derived product with an ingredient called 4-Terpineol.
-(T40) It kills bad bacteria and Demodex mites that causes dry eye.
-After suffering through a bad case of conjunctivitis recently, I can’t emphasize enough why you need to use a sanitary cleanser and wipes for your eyes can help you avoid future problems.
+(T40) It kills bad bacteria and Demodex mites that cause dry eye.
+After suffering through a bad case of conjunctivitis, I can’t emphasize enough how a sanitary cleanser and wipes for your eyes can help you avoid future problems.

 Warby Parker – I bought a pair of Warby Parker eyeglasses and loved the entire buying experience, not to mention the beautiful glasses I received.
 You can read a blog post I wrote about purchasing my Warby Parker’s here.
 They have a Home Try-On Program and you can try out 5 for free.
 The whole process was seamless.
 The best part is that Warby Parker gives back to non-profits with every purchase.